SBGTechTest/Feedme-Consumer/README.md

 ## Assumptions
 1. headers in the data feed are always present
 2. Kafka is expected to run in localhost:9092
 3. Expected uri for Mongodb: mongodb://localhost:27017
 4. Java 11 is installed
+5. Feedme docker image is up and running

 ## Choice of technology
 1. Angular is used for UI and Java Spring boot is used for services because of prior familiarity.